What are slots?

 Resolver strategies instructs your AI assistant on how it should convert the user’s version of the value (e.g. “my blog task”) to a Data Type the system wants (e.g. Asana task object).
 Read more about our unique Slot Resolver technology.

-Any slot can inherit the resolver strategies of its data type or you can create a in-line resolver strategy in your plugin.
+Any slot can inherit the resolver strategy of its data type or you can create a in-line resolver strategy in your plugin.
+Read more on how to configure Resolver Strategies

 How do I configure slots?